 This can extend backup battery life by shortening coil dwell time when running on the backup battery.
 Time is adjustable but don't go too low, or the engine can misfire.
 Also as the main and backup batteries weaken, spark will weaken so care must be taken not to shorten the dwell time too much.
 Less that 2.8mS could be risky.
-Misfires can be taken as the part applied by SDS may have different dwell time.
+Misfires can implied by SDS may have different dwell time.